How to Check If List is Empty in Python With Examples

 Not empty

-In the above code, ‘if not list1’ means that if we have nothing in the list, execute the if statement, otherwise, execute the else statement.
-Python promotes the use of day to day English words, so we should try using this method.
-Also, computationally it evaluates the results faster.
+In the above code, ‘if not list1’ means that if we have nothing in the list, execute the if statement; otherwise, execute the else statement.
+Python promotes the use of day-to-day English words, so we should try using this method.
+Also, computationally, it evaluates the results faster.

 Program-